 - Law School Annex opens, expanding the 506 E. Street building around the corner.

 - Georgetown Law Journal publishes its first issue.

-- Spanish Influenza epidemic closes the school for one month.
+- Worldwide 1918 flu pandemic closes the school from early October to early November.
+When classes resume, lost time is made up by teaching over the holiday break.
 The War Risk Insurance Board leases part of the law building.

 - Hugh J. Fegan (C’1901, AM’1902, L’1907, PH.D’1916, H’1943) is appointed assistant dean and resident professor.

 - The first Registrar is appointed (Thomas Hurney, L’1911, LL.M’1912).

 - Dennis Chavez (L’1920) receives his LL.B.; he will become the first Latino in the U.S. Senate in 1935.

 - Georgetown Law celebrates its Golden Jubilee.
 During the Jubilee, a new law library is dedicated.
 The student speaker at the library’s dedication, Joseph Cantrel (L’1922) coins the phrase that would later become the School’s motto: “Law is but a means, justice is the end.”